BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 ...
 ```

-And the `analysis/cpout/images` contains follwoing files:
+And the `analysis/cpout/images` contains following files:

 ```
 .